 Photography Lighting Equipment.
 This photography lighting techniques article covered existing light situations.
 If you are interested in exploring 4 categories to consider when looking at adding lighting equipment to purchase read this.

-How to Photography Glass.
+How to Photograph Glass.
 Glassware lighting with an LCD flashlight.
 Super simple way to get an infinite variety of lighting effects while seeing the results in real time.
 Also includes a video showing the set-up used and 3 very different still photos resulting from the photography lighting techniques used with the flashlight.